Ever wondered if there are actual survival uses for survival blankets?

 If you hear cold weather is coming in and you’ve got sensitive plants, just drape a blanket over the plants.
 Residual heat coming off the ground will be trapped under the blanket and keep your plants warm.

-And if you’re worried about a strong bit of warm weather hurting plants use blankets to shield them from the sun’s rays.
+And if you’re worried about a strong bit of warm weather hurting the plants, use blankets to shield them from the sun’s rays.

 Put up a few posts and stretch the blanket by its corners so it’s laying completely flat.
 Keep the blanket a few feet above the plants if you can.
 This will allow the plants to absorb the morning and evening light but will shield it from the bright noonday sun.